Black American Women And Breast Cancer Disparity

 by Diana Price updated 9/2020

-When Karen Jackson was diagnosed with Stage II breast cancer in 1993, she was bewildered—not just by the diagnosis but by the disparity she saw between African-American women and women of other races and ethnicities.
+When Karen Jackson was diagnosed with Stage II breast cancer she was bewildered—not just by the diagnosis but by the disparity she saw between African-American women and women of other races and ethnicities.
 “The disparities were alarming to me.
 In talking with other African-American women, I kept hearing the common experiences of unequal medical treatment and access,” she explains.

 In Karen’s case, the diagnosis was the result of her proactive approach to healthcare.
 At age 35 she began getting annual mammograms because of her family history, and at age 50 an ultrasound revealed a 3.5-centimeter tumor that did not show up on the mammogram.
 Karen says, “Fortunately, my persistence in requesting more testing helped save my life.
 I had insurance, so my situation was not quite as dire as it is for people who are underserved and don’t have insurance.”

 Still, she saw that even with insurance the access to care was inadequate for African-American women.
 In fact, the statistics were nearly as frightening as the diagnosis.
 Fewer Black women were being screened and adequately treated—and more of them were dying.

 Karen underwent treatment and became not just a survivor but a breast cancer advocate.
 Nineteen years later the founder and CEO of Sisters Network Inc.—a national African-American breast cancer survivorship organization—is still working tirelessly to educate the African-American community about breast cancer and eliminate the disparity.

 What Exactly Is the Disparity?

 Breast cancer disparity is complex and multifaceted.
 To begin with, Black women have a lower incidence rate but a higher mortality rate of breast cancer compared with their White counterparts.
 Translated, that means African-American women are less likely to develop the disease but more likely to die from it—a lot more likely, in fact.